sguox002/leetcode/leetcode-all.md

 greedy can often be approached using recursion. greedy focus more on idea instead of algorithm or data structure.

+<<-908	Smallest Range I    		65.9%	Easy
+You can add any number in range [-K,K]
+greedy: if max-min>2K, otherwise get 0.
+->>

+<<-910	Smallest Range II    		27.0%	Medium
+add K or -K to each element, return the smallest range obtained.
+greedy: sort first, left shall add k, and right shall -k, the problem is where is the separation position. suppose add k at ith element, A[i]+K may become a new max, A[i+1]-k and it may becomes a new min (right bigger elements cannot be min). still need to compare with A[n-1]-k and A[0]+k.
+->>

 <<-936	Stamping The Sequence    		46.8%	Hard
 given a stamp string and a target string.
 The next stamp will replace the old one at the same place. do it reversely, remove the stamp string and replace with ?.